 The majority of year-long students will stay in one of ICU’s on-campus dormitories.
 Rooms will be double-occupancy with shared bathrooms and kitchenettes.
 Occasionally students will be placed in off-campus residences or apartments near campus.
 The ICU Student Services Office will assist students in securing off-campus accommodations.
+ICU is also able to provide information about homestays which normally include 2 meals per day.
 More information about these options can be found on the ICU web page.

 For more information about Finances, including information about Financial Aid and Tuition Remission please visit the Finances section of our website.

 As part of your preparation to apply for this study abroad program, please familiarize yourself with the Rutgers Study Abroad withdrawal policy.